 A state-level risk assessment assesses risk for the whole state (or territory) rather than some part of the state such as a municipal district or a region.

 Find out more about risk and assessment through Emergency Risks in Victoria .

 Annual Assurance Summary

-Under the Monitoring and Assurance Framework, IGEM prepares an Annual Assurance Summary to highlight Victorian emergency management incidents of note and significant assurance activities for a particular year.
+From 2015–19, IGEM prepared an Annual Assurance Summary – The Year in Review highlighting Victorian emergency management incidents of note and significant assurance activities for a particular year.